gobuffalo/docs/templates/docs/db/fizz.md

 <%= h1("Fizz") %>

-A Common DSL for migrating databases.
+Fizz is a common DSL for migrating databases.
+It tries to be as database-agnostic as possible.

 ## Create a Table